What is aplastic anemia?

 What causes aplastic anemia?

 Aplastic anemia in children has multiple causes.
 Usually it is “idiopathic,” occurring with no known reason.
-It can also be the result of a previous illness or existing problem, or be caused by an inherited genetic disorder.
+It also can be the result of a previous illness, existing problem or can be caused by an inherited genetic disorder.

 - taking certain medications, including some antibiotics and arthritis drugs